miniMAC/magic/README.md

 CSS3 Animations with special effects.
 Now on beta, more effects coming soon.
 Many thanks to [daneden](http://daneden.me/animate/) for inspiration!
 My next step is to minifing the code.
+Take a look at the demo [link to demo page](http://www.minimamente.com/magic-css3-animations)

 Installation
 =====